-Fujifilm X100 versus Fujifilm X30
+Fujifilm X100 vs X30

-The Fujifilm FinePix X100 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in September 2010 and August 2014.
+The Fujifilm FinePix X100 and the Fujifilm X30 are two digital cameras that were officially introduced, respectively, in September 2010 and August 2014.
 Both the X100 and the X30 are fixed lens compact cameras that are based on an APS-C (X100) and a 2/3 (X30) sensor.
-The X100 has a resolution of 12.2 megapixel, whereas the X30 provides 12 MP.
+The X100 has a resolution of 12.2 megapixels, whereas the X30 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (9 percent) than the Fujifilm X100.
 Moreover, the X30 is markedly lighter (5 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the X30 are weather-sealed.

 The power pack in the X30 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Fujifilm X100||126 mm||75 mm||54 mm||445 g||300||n||Sep 2010||1,199|